flowdee/hearthstone-cards/README.txt

 2. Hearthstone Cards overlay in action

 == Changelog ==

+= Version 2.9.0 (20th June 2019) =
+* Info no. 1: Switched back to public CDN instead of hosting card files on our server because no one ever donated.
+This may lead to broken card images in future, but there's no other way.
+* Info no. 2: Unfortunately, the used card images database is deprecated and right now there's no way to get the card images of the latest Hearthstone version.
+Nothing we can do from our side as well.
+* Info no. 3: Officially, I will mark this plugin as "non-supported" from now.
+* Updated cards database to latest 30103
+* WordPress 5.2.2 compatibility

 = Version 2.8.0 (15th April 2019) =
 * New: Added cards for "Rise of Shadows" expansion